Video: Protecting Our Families

 State-issued adoption information (New England):

-- New Hampshire (Note: NH’s adoption law is changing as of January 1, 2021)
+• New Hampshire (Note: NH’s adoption law was changed as on January 1, 2021)

-- Rhode Island does not have a state adoption guide.
-(Note: The state’s new parentage law goes into effect on January 1, 2021.
+• Rhode Island does not have a state adoption guide.
+(Note: RI’s new parentage law (RIUPA) went into effect on January 1, 2021.
 Learn more.)